MattisLind/6801reader/README.md

 to handle different memory locations for ROM and RAM.
 The 2.4576 MHz crystal result in a 4800 bps rate of the serial port.

 The monitor can then be used to dump the ROM contents and transfer it to the host PC over the serial port.

+The 2764 is a 8k EPROM with total address range 0000-1FFF.
+This means that the 2k monitor code need to be in BOTH the 1000-17FF range and the 1800-1FFF range for the design to work.
+I.e. during the first two cycles it will access the 1800-1FFF range and after that the 1000-17FF range will be accessed.
+Actually repeating the monitor on all four 2k banks of the EPROM wouldn't harm at all.
+The PLD will select the proper range.

 ## Schemtic and layout.